Aditya-rgb/git_assignment_HeroVired/README.md

    git push

- 9.Now making sure the fix made in dev reflects in my feature branch so for that did the following :
+9. Now making sure the fix made in dev reflects in my feature branch so for that did the following :

    git checkout feature/sqrt